gammasoft71/xtd/docs/internal/xtd_explanations.md

 This library is a low-level API that has access to the GUI.

-The role of is API is the same que l'API de le JVM of Java ou Common Language Runtime (CLR) of .Net Framework.
+The role of this API is the same as that of the Java JVM API or the Common Language Runtime (CLR) of the .Net Framework.

 ### xtd.forms.native.wxwidgets